Fixed Income Macro Outlook

 Our Global Macro Strategy Team's Perspective

-- Moderate Growth with Increased Possible Upside: Our most likely (54% probability) scenario continues to call for moderate growth, producing near-term annualized economic growth rates of 2.0% to 3.0%.
-However, we also see a significant possibility (36%) of an upside breakout of over 3.0% growth.
+- Moderate Growth in Face of Global Macro Headwinds: Our most likely (61% probability) scenario continues to call for moderate growth, producing near-term annualized economic growth rates of 2.0% to 3.0%.
+The possibility of an upside breakout of over 3.0% growth has declined to 29%.

-- Long-Term Concerns as Economic Conditions Improve: We think that the longer-term trend from here is upward, assuming the U.S. economy continues to strengthen.
-We believe higher inflation (a 12-month CPI change over 3.0%) could occur in the coming three to five years because of monetary and fiscal policies enacted since 2008 and improving U.S. economic growth.
+- Long-Term Concerns if Economic Conditions Improve: We still believe higher inflation (a 12-month CPI change over 3.0%) could occur in the coming three to five years because U.S. economic growth combined with monetary and fiscal policies enacted since 2008 could eventually spur stronger global economic growth and asset bubbles.

-- Don’t Be Complacent: We believe strongly that some level of inflation protection be incorporated into investor portfolios.
+- Valuations on Inflation-Linked Investments Look Relatively Attractive: We believe strongly that some level of inflation protection be incorporated into investor portfolios.

 U.S. Monetary Policy

-Interest rate normalization depends on data, particularly inflation and wage growth
+Interest rate normalization depends on data—particularly inflation and wage growth—and market expectations

 - QE3 Completed but Other Stimulus Continues: The Federal Reserve's (the Fed’s) third bond-purchase program (quantitative easing, QE) since 2008 ended in October 2014.
 But the Fed still owns a large portfolio of bonds it purchased through QE, and will continue to reinvest its coupon income.
 And short-term interest rates remain very low, even if the Fed starts raising them.

-- Rate Normalization Expected; Timing and Magnitude Are Data Dependent: The Fed is expected to begin raising short-term interest rates from their near-zero level some time in the next 12 months.
+- Rate Normalization Expected; Timing, Magnitude Are Data- and Market Expectation-Dependent: The Fed is expected to begin raising short-term interest rates from their near-zero level some time in the next 12 months.
 But we think global economic weakness and low inflation will allow the Fed to temper the timing and magnitude of possible rate increases.
+We don’t expect the Fed to raise rates until market and inflation expectations move higher.

 U.S. Interest Rates

-- Range-Bound With Upward Bias: Given our expectations for moderate, sustained, and possibly higher U.S. economic growth, we expect the 10-year U.S. Treasury yield to rise to between 2.25% and 2.65% in the next 12 months.
-We think this longer-term trend is fundamentally supported, assuming the economy strengthens.
+- Range-Bound: Given our expectations for moderate U.S. economic growth in the face of global macro headwinds, we expect the 10-year U.S. Treasury yield to rise to between 2.20% and 3.00% in the next 12 months.
+We think this longer-term trend is fundamentally supported, assuming the U.S. economy continues to grow.
 We expect an eventual normalization of long-term interest rates after years of artificially low levels caused in part by the Fed’s QE programs.

-- Near-Term Non-U.S. Headwinds for Higher Interest Rates: Weaker global economic fundamentals, aggressive non-U.S. monetary policies, low inflation, a strong dollar, uncertain global geopolitical actors, and demand due to the wide yield disparity between U.S. bonds and those of other developed countries are working together to keep interest rates low in the near term, despite improving U.S. economic fundamentals.
+- Global Macro Headwinds for Higher Interest Rates: Weaker global economic fundamentals, aggressive non-U.S. monetary policies, low inflation, a strong dollar, uncertain global geopolitical factors, and demand due to the wide yield disparity between U.S. bonds and those of other developed countries are working together to keep interest rates low in the near term, despite U.S. economic fundamentals that support higher rates.

 Divergence from the U.S. in terms of weaker economic growth and more aggressive monetary policies